-If you export all attributes (--xgmml-label-only false) keep in mind that a attribute names type have to be the same type for all documents.
-It wont work if you have a attribute named rank that is in one document a string and in another document a integer.
+If you export all attributes (--xgmml-label-only false) note that attribute types have to be the same for all documents.
+It wont work if you have an attribute named rank that is in one document a string and in another document an integer.